Policy: Chemical management

 Controlling the use of chemicals

-- All hazardous chemicals shall be registered and maintained in the ANU Chemical Inventory System.
-The University also encourages employing the CIS as the user's register for all other chemical items.
+- All hazardous chemicals shall be registered and maintained in the ANU Chemical Management System (CMS).
+The University also encourages employing the CMS as the user's register for all other chemical items.

 Using and handling chemicals

-- Adequate information to all staff, students, contractors and visitors who handle or otherwise may come into contact with chemicals, including: information for the use of hazardous substances, dangerous goods, scheduled carcinogens, and scheduled medicines and poisons, appropriate labelling of all chemical containers, and access to (Material) Safety Data Sheets.
+- adequate information to all staff, students, contractors and visitors who handle or otherwise may come into contact with chemicals, including: information for the use of hazardous substances, dangerous goods, restricted and prohibited carcinogens, and scheduled medicines and poisons, appropriate labelling of all chemical containers, and access to Material Safety Data Sheets (MSDS);

-- Colleges, Research Schools and Service Divisions shall provide safe and secure storage arrangements for chemicals, in accordance with legislative requirements.
+- Colleges, Research Schools and Local areas shall provide safe and secure storage arrangements for chemicals, in accordance with legal and other requirements.

-- Work Environment Group or local OHS Committees shall conduct spot inspections of the chemical storage locations, conditions and chemical containers.
+- Work Environment Group or local WHS Committees shall conduct spot inspections of the chemical storage locations, conditions and chemical containers.

 - All chemicals and their wastes shall be disposed of in an approved manner.